Patel Brothers: Current locations

 After starting out in Chicago, Patel Brothers was a major success with shoppers coming from all over the United States: Wisconsin, Minnesota, Indiana, Michigan, Iowa, and Kansas.
-The retail chain has spread throughout the United States, mainly the Eastern United States.
+The retail chain has spread across the United States, with a concentration in the Eastern United States.
 As of April 2023, the chain had 51 locations, 8 in New Jersey (notably along Oak Tree Road in Edison and Iselin, which has three locations), 5 in Texas, 4 in New York, Florida, and Illinois each, and the rest are spread throughout the eastern United States with only two locations in the western United States: one store in Santa Clara near San Jose, California, and a second in Chandler, Arizona, near Phoenix.
 Patel Brothers are generally located in retail parks along with other stores and restaurants.
 As of 2022, the largest and busiest store is the ultramodern branch located in East Windsor, New Jersey, which includes an outdoor pani puri bar.

 The locations in Iselin, New Jersey, New York east of the Garden State Parkway, Jersey City, New Jersey, North Brunswick, New Jersey and Ridgeland, Mississippi operate under the cash and carry concept.
 Several Patel Brothers locations including the McKinney, Texas; Naperville, Illinois; and Monroeville, Pennsylvania stores have green and yellow auto rickshaws near the store to maintain India's cultural identity in America.
 Some locations go by names other than Patel Brothers: the Manchester, Connecticut store operates under the name Patel Foods.
 Patel Brothers is not affiliated with the gas station called Patel's Grocery in Homer, Georgia, Shah and Patel Indian Burmese grocery store in Rockville, Maryland, or Patel Foods Indo-Pak grocery store in Overland Park, Kansas.
-The reason why many Indian grocery stores have similar names to Patel Brothers is that PB Brands, LLC only has trademarks for the names Patel Brothers, Patel's, and Patel's Cash and Carry and likely also because Patel the most common surnames in the US Indian diaspora.
+The reason why many Indian grocery stores have similar names to Patel Brothers is that PB Brands, LLC only has trademarks for the names Patel Brothers, Patel's, and Patel's Cash and Carry and likely also because Patel is one of the most common surnames in the US Indian diaspora.

 There are Patel Brothers locations on Devon Avenue's Desi Street in Chicago, India Square in Jersey City, New Jersey, and Patel Plaza (retail park leased by Patel Brothers) in Decatur, Georgia, where they are located in ethnic enclaves known as Little India, next to many other Indian restaurants and stores.